How to Become a Real Estate Agent in Queensland

-The REIQ is now accepting enrolments and you have the option to choose online or face-to-face delivery to suit your study needs.
+You have the option to choose online or face-to-face delivery to suit your study needs.
 You have up to six months to complete this course and you can access your course content from wherever and whenever you want.

 Step 3: Apply for your Registration Certificate with the OFT

 The lodgement requires identification in the form of a birth certificate, driver’s licence, passport or citizenship certificate.
-The application includes fees which typically fluctuate year on year.
+The application includes fees that typically fluctuate year on year.
 For current rates, visit the Queensland Government’s website here.

 Step 4: Decide which role is right for you

 The beauty of the Registration Certificate is that it doesn’t pigeonhole you into any particular role.
-It allows you to represent property, which could mean acting as a salesperson, property manager, office administrator and so many more.
+It allows you to represent property, which could mean acting as a salesperson, property manager, office administrator and more.
 The REIQ’s registration course will give you the skills you need to perform any of these roles, so the choice of which to pursue is entirely yours.

 Do some research, speak to people within the various roles, and find which suits your personality and attributes best.
 But don’t get too caught up with choosing the right one – you can always switch later on.